Keep your grass green - and make your neighbours green with envy - with this handy guide on when to scarify your lawn.

 Okay, first things first, just what exactly does “scarification” mean?
 At first glance it seem like something you would associate with horror movies, but luckily the real definition is far less sinister.

-But how do you scarify a lawn?
+How do you scarify a lawn?
 Well, say hello to my little friend…the scarifier!

 While that name could also very easily pass as a horror movie title, the scarifier is anything but horrifying.
 This handy tool uses rolling blades to trim and remove thatch, moss and debris, keeping your lawn looking lush and healthy.